In the face of adversity, we will do what is right, even if it is hard.

 These families, and those that are applying to our program, do not have the luxury of a backup plan.
 They are working two or three hourly, at-risk jobs.
 They will suffer the most from the epidemic at hand, and many are working in the medical field or service industries.
 We must do everything we can to keep building homes and raising funds for struggling families in our community.

-Now, more than ever, it is important to ensure our construction crews can continue to build throughout the weeks to come although we have suspended all volunteer shifts across the affiliate through May 4th.
+Now, more than ever, it is important to ensure we can continue our planned construction, especially given that we have had to limit volunteer support to align with social distance procedures.
 We cannot abandon the families who depend upon our program to provide them with the tools they need to make this life-changing experience happen.

 Being a homeowner provides security in times of crisis and an affordable home allows people to save money in times of emergency.
 We want more families to have that opportunity – to survive and thrive.